Madame de Pompadour; So Much More than a Mistress!

 One of the many things I liked about Lindqvist's book, was how he described the deep friendship and trust that existed between the king and Madame de Pompadour, and how much the king actually appreciated her; as a friend, an adviser, a lover and as a talented politician and strategist.
 So yes, she did live a very demanding life and played the role of a mistress to perfection, but behind it all, Pompadour ran the show with wit, intelligence and extreme cleverness.

-Let's give her the credit she truly deserves!
+So lets applaud this magnificent woman and give her the credit she truly deserves!